xiocode/twisted/docs/projects/core/howto/constants.rst

     <METHOD=PUT>
     >>>

-If it's necessary to look up constants based on user input of some sort, a safe way to do it is using ``lookupByName`` :
+If it's necessary to look up constants from a string (e.g. based on user input of some sort), a safe way to do it is using ``lookupByName`` :

 .. code-block:: console